avr-flyingrlabs/AVR-2022/README.md

 script and add `--dev` for development.

 Note, with `start.py` commands, make sure to add `--local` to the command.
-This builds the Docker images locally rather than using prebuilt ones from GitHub CR.
+This builds the Docker images locally rather than using prebuilt ones from GitHub CR..